mkianpour/serverspec-healthcheck-cookbook/README.md

   ]
 }
 ```
-You need to introduce path to your `spec` files in attributes
+You need to introduce path to your `spec` files in attributes.

 ## Contributing